Automotive, Technology

 Following Summer Construction Zones

 Road construction during summer can kick up debris and tar that cling to your car’s exterior and tires.
-Routinely washing your car will remove these contaminants before they permanently stick to the surface if you frequently drive through construction zones during your daily commute.
+Routinely washing your car will remove these contaminants before they become more difficult to remove if you frequently drive through construction zones during your daily commute.

 Many car wash businesses offer a vacuum service as part of their car wash, so be sure to also clean your interior.
 Aside from getting your car washed and vacuumed, it’s also a good idea to wax your car every three to six months for a rejuvenated look.
+You can also consider paint sealants or ceramic coatings for longer-lasting protection against summer sun and environmental contaminants.
 You should routinely get your car washed in the summer to keep it clean and protected.
+Regular washing also helps preserve your vehicle’s finish and maintain its appearance over time.
 Then, you can drive down the streets in style!

 Would you like to receive similar articles by email?